ClemensKubach/text-cleaning/README.md

 cd LLaMA-Factory
 uv python pin 3.10
-uv sync --extra torch --extra metrics --extra badam --extra bitsandbytes --prerelease=allow UV_TORCH_BACKEND=cu121 uv pip install torch  # force torch to install for cuda 12.1 (that may not be the default on the HPC)
+uv sync --extra torch --extra metrics --extra badam --extra bitsandbytes --prerelease=allow UV_TORCH_BACKEND=cu121 uv pip install torch wandb  # force torch to install for cuda 12.1 (that may not be the default on the HPC)
 ```

 Execute the training: